 Almost every hooded eye gal who's sat in my chair has told me how they can't wear eyeshadow, they don't know what to do, and/or they don't really like their eyes.
 I know the struggle is real, but it's only because they are trying to follow "rules" that don't really apply to them.

 That's why the best makeup application is always tailored to YOU.
 If you can pay attention to your facial features, complexion, and balance needs you will be surprised with how much you can do to really enhance the beautiful features you've had all along.

-Before I go into this (video) makeup tutorial for hooded eyes, check out this blog post so that you can choose eyeshadow colors that are going to benefit you, instead of working against you.
+Before I go into this (video) makeup tutorial for hooded eyes, check out my "Make Your Eye Color Pop" blog post so that you can choose eyeshadow colors that are going to benefit you, instead of work against you.